rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Switching from an `expect` call to a `match` expression is how you generally move from crash on error to actually handling the error.
 Remember that `parse` returns a `Result` type, and `Result` is an enum that has the variants `Ok` or `Err`.
-You use a `match` expression here, like you did with the `Ordering` result of the `cmp` method.
+We're using a `match` expression here, like we did with the `Ordering` result of the `cmp` method.

 If `parse` is able to successfully turn the string into a number, it will return an `Ok` value that contains the resulting number.
 That `Ok` value will match the first arm’s pattern, and the `match` expression will just return the `num` value that `parse` produced and put inside the `Ok` value.
-That number will end up right where you want it in the new `guess` variable you’re creating.
+That number will end up right where we want it in the new `guess` variable we’re creating.

 If `parse` is not able to turn the string into a number, it will return an `Err` value that contains more information about the error.
 The `Err` value does not match the `Ok(num)` pattern in the first match arm, but it does match the `Err(_)` pattern in the second arm.
-The `_` is a catchall value; in this example, you’re saying you want to match all `Err` values, no matter what information they have inside them.
-So you execute the second arm’s code, `continue`, which means to go to the next iteration of the loop and ask for another guess.
+The `_` is a catchall value; in this example, we’re saying we want to match all `Err` values, no matter what information they have inside them.
+So the program will execute the second arm’s code, `continue`, which means to go to the next iteration of the loop and ask for another guess.
 So effectively, the program ignores all errors that `parse` might encounter!

 Now everything in the program should work as expected.
 Let’s try it by running